ikyli/Hacktoberfest-Data-Structure-and-Algorithms/descriptions/descriptionsbreadth_first_search.md

 ## ELI5
 A linked list is a data structure made up of a bunch of little boxes that each hold a piece of information and directions to the next box.
 This makes it easy to make changes, because you don't have to move anything to a different box, you just have to give each box new directions.
 However, if you want the values in a certain box, you have to ask every box before it for directions to get there.
 ### Pros
-* It's cheap to add and remove elements from a linked list.
+It's cheap to add and remove elements from a linked list.
 ### Cons
-* It's expensive to get values in a given box.
+It's expensive to maintain new insertion and delection.

 ## Technical Explanation
 A linked list is defined recursively as being either empty, or containing a node which stores a value and a pointer to a linked list.
 A linked list commonly starts with a pointer (often named "start" or "head") to the first node, and each subsequent node contains its value and a pointer to the next node.
 The pointer of the last node points to null, and therefore there are no more nodes and the list ends.